 Buy tickets: Tickets will be on available by post, online and, if still available, on the door

-You can advertise in the programme
+You can advertise in the programme - NOW CLOSED

 If you would like to advertise in the Tenterden Folk Festival programme you can download the advertising rate card.
 Special prices available to folk clubs which noirmally advertise in Around Kent Folk and confirmed festival stallholders.
 Discounts available to businesses based in Tenterden